create3000/x_ite/docs/_posts/components/NURBS/NurbsSurfaceInterpolator.md

 NurbsSurfaceInterpolator describes a 3D NURBS curve and outputs interpolated position and normal values.

-The NurbsSurfaceInterpolator node belongs to the **NURBS** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The NurbsSurfaceInterpolator node belongs to the **NURBS** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy